-In responding to Mr. Hanks' argument that the costs used for new peaking capacity in the 2023 portfolio analysis were artificially inflated and that NIPSCO inappropriately combined the results of an all-source RFP and a technology and configuration restricted RFP, Mr. Augustine testified that Mr. Hanks appears to misunderstand what NIPSCO requested in the two RFPs that were issued in 2022, as well as the types of bids that were received.
-As a result, the comparisons Mr. Hanks attempts to make are inappropriate.
-He stated that contrary to Mr. Hanks' claims, NIPSCO's Schahfer Development or EPC RFP was not technology and configuration restricted.
-He explained that while NIPSCO did require a dispatchable, blackstart-capable resource at the Schahfer site with several other performance criteria, no restrictions were placed on the technology and configurations that could be proposed by bidders, and bids into this RFP were used by NIPSCO and CRA to arrive at the \$1,440/kW direct capital cost number presented in his direct testimony and in the 2023 portfolio analysis.
-Pet.
-Ex.
-7-R at 9-10.
+Mr. Hanks argues the costs used for new peaking capacity in the 2023 portfolio analysis were artificially inflated and that NIPSCO inappropriately combined the results of an all-source RFP and a technology and configuration restricted RFP.
+Mr. Augustine responded that Mr. Hanks appeared to misunderstand what NIPSCO requested in the two RFPs that were issued in 2022, as well as the types of bids that were received.
+As a result, he argued the comparisons Mr. Hanks attempted to make are inappropriate.
+He stated that contrary to Mr. Hanks' claims, NIPSCO's Schahfer Development or Engineering, Procurement, and Construction ("EPC") RFP was not technology and configuration restricted.
+He explained while NIPSCO did require a dispatchable, blackstart-capable resource at the Schahfer site with several other performance criteria, no restrictions were placed on the technology and configurations that could be proposed by bidders, and bids into this RFP were used by NIPSCO and CRA to arrive at the \$1,440/kW direct capital cost number presented in his direct testimony and in the 2023 portfolio analysis.

-NIPSCO filed a CPCN for the 200 MW Appleseed solar project and the 200 MW Templeton wind project in Cause No. 45887 and a CPCN for the 200 MW Carpenter wind project in Cause No. 45908.
-6
+5 NIPSCO filed a CPCN for the 200 MW Appleseed solar project and the 200 MW Templeton wind project in Cause No. 45887 (approved September 13, 2023) and a CPCN for the 200 MW Carpenter wind project in Cause No. 45908 (approved October 18, 2023).

-Mr. Augustine testified that Mr. Hanks' criticism that the capital costs for the CT Project used in his analysis understate the costs of the project by excluding indirect costs is misplaced.
-He stated that for modeling purposes, in order to ensure an "apples-to-apples" comparison with other potential resource options, only the direct costs of the project were included in his analysis, which is both commonplace and appropriate.
+Mr. Augustine testified Mr. Hanks' criticism that the capital costs for the CT Project used in his analysis understate the costs of the project by excluding indirect costs is misplaced.
+He stated that for modeling purposes, to ensure an "apples-to-apples" comparison with other potential resource options, only the direct costs of the project were included in his analysis, which is both commonplace and appropriate.
 He explained that while NIPSCO includes indirect costs in the overall project cost estimate, these costs are generally ancillary to the core project components and incorporate overheads and other internal allocations.
-He testified that including these company-specific indirect costs in weighing resource options would serve only to skew the results.
-He testified that the purpose of the portfolio and revenue requirement modeling analysis he performed is primarily to compare costs of resource options; therefore, excluding indirect costs provides a direct cost comparison, which is more meaningful and is a reasonable approach.
-Pet.
-Ex.
-7-R at 11-12.
+He testified that including these company-specific indirect costs in weighing resource options would serve only to skew the results and the purpose of the portfolio and revenue requirement modeling analysis he performed is primarily to compare costs of resource options; therefore, excluding indirect costs provides a direct cost comparison, which is a more meaningful and reasonable approach.

-In responding to Ms. Sommer that the Flexible Resource Analysis did not quantify the cost of NIPSCO's potential market price risk exposure or compare the costs of resources that could reduce the net load exposure, Mr. Augustine testified that the Flexible Resource Analysis was designed to assess the energy adequacy and flexibility characteristics of NIPSCO's preferred portfolio from the 2021 IRP and to analyze and characterize the potential for market exposure risk.
+Ms. Sommer testified the Flexible Resource Analysis did not quantify the cost of NIPSCO's potential market price risk exposure or compare the costs of resources that could reduce the net load exposure.
+Mr. Augustine responded that the Flexible Resource Analysis was designed to assess the energy adequacy and flexibility characteristics of NIPSCO's preferred portfolio from the 2021 IRP and to analyze and characterize the potential for market exposure risk.
 He stated that as Ms. Sommer correctly points out, the Flexible Resource Analysis was not an economic assessment, but a means of assessing the magnitude, frequency, and duration of market exposure risk and the overall ability for NIPSCO's portfolio to be positioned to respond to evolving market conditions and bring its fair share of reliability attributes to the system in the face of uncertain MISO rules.
-Pet.
-Ex.
-7-R at 14-15.
-Mr. Augustine testified that although NIPSCO did not quantify the costs of market exposure risk in the Flexible Resource Analysis, the key outcomes are supportive of the fact that additions of long-duration dispatchable capacity like the CT Project will improve reliability and reduce market exposure cost risk for customers-something Ms. Sommer did not challenge.
-Pet.
-Ex.
-7-R at 16.
+Mr. Augustine testified although NIPSCO did not quantify the costs of market exposure risk in the Flexible Resource Analysis, the key outcomes are supportive of the fact that additions of long-duration dispatchable capacity like the CT Project will improve reliability and reduce market exposure cost risk for customers, which Ms. Sommer did not challenge.